morganhowell95/JSChallengeFramework-KhanAcademy/README.md

 Planned Implementation
 ===========
-Put up Rails Blank Project with just a homepage, make the accessor enter a password before progression After password is entered, verify and set cookie
+1. Put up Rails Blank Project with just a homepage, make the accessor enter a password before progression
+2. After password is entered, verify and set cookie
-Show text editor, along with dropdown to select three diff types of analysis black list selector white list selector hierarchy that says what we should expect in what one possible implementation for this is to arrays that are built and matched Query info set and make POST request to rails APIS rails will take the white list, black list, and hierarchy into account and give cumulative list of errors The errors will be gathered as a response to the front end and displayed for the user to see
+3. Show text editor, along with dropdown to select three diff types of analysis
+    a. black list selector
+    b. white list selector
+    c. hierarchy that says what we should expect in what
+      I. one possible implementation for this is to arrays that are built and matched 4.Query info set and make POST request to rails APIS 5.Rails controller will take the white list, black list, and hierarchy into account and give cumulative list of errors 6.The errors will be gathered as a response to the front end and displayed for the user to see

 Dates of breaking the project apart: